Is There a Statute of Limitations On Filling an Auto Claim In Illinois?

 - Determining all liable parties.
 Many car accidents are not a simple matter of one source of liability and one victim.
 In truth, accidents can have several sources of liability, all with their insurance.
 While it makes a claim a bit more complex, attempting to portion out how much each party is responsible for paying, one positive aspect of multiple liable parties is multiple insurance policies that can pay your compensation.
 This helps prevent your claim from being devalued by policy limits.
 Multiple liable parties do not always mean that several negligent drivers contributed to the accident (although it can mean precisely that).
 Sources of liability can also include government agencies tasked with maintaining roadways so they are safe for all types of traffic, as well as the manufacturers of defective auto parts, the entity responsible for servicing the vehicle, or even a bar or restaurant that furnished alcohol to an individual who became intoxicated and caused an accident as the result of drunk driving.

-- Giving you have a deep understanding of the value of your claim and whether an offered settlement fairly compensates you.
-You make all the important decisions of your case, including whether you hire an attorney, accept a settlement, or file a lawsuit in court.
-Your attorney’s role in the decision-making consists of providing the information you need to make a decision that reflects your best interests.
+- Giving you a deep understanding of the value of your claim and whether an offered settlement fairly compensates you.
+You make all the important decisions of your car accident case, including whether you hire an attorney, accept a settlement, or file a legal claim in court.
+Your attorney's role in the decision-making consists of providing the information you need to make a decision that reflects your best interests.

 - Negotiating a settlement while simultaneously preparing your court claim.
 Your attorney understands that you have two options for obtaining compensation.
 While up to 96 percent of personal injury claims resolve outside of court through settlement, there is no way to accurately predict which cases will settle and which ones will involve litigation.
-With only two years from the date of your injury to file your claim, your legal team will be multi-tasking to ensure that your claim is lawsuit-ready while still leaving the door open for a settlement.
+With a statute of limitations in Illinois of only two years from the date of your accident to file your claim, your legal team will be multi-tasking to ensure that your case is lawsuit-ready while still leaving the door open for a settlement.

 - A legal team.
-You and your attorney will not be working on your claim in a bubble but rather with the assistance of a team of legal professionals who can handle the amount of work involved in proving liability and damages.
+You and your attorney will not be working on your claim in a bubble but rather with the assistance of a team of legal professionals who can handle the amount of work involved in legal discovery and proving liability and damages.

 - The ability to wait for payment.
 Many people are hesitant to hire a personal injury attorney to assist them with their Illinois car accident claim because they do not think they can afford one.
 Most personal injury lawyers' contingent fee billing method ensures that anyone who needs legal assistance can obtain it because they are not required to pay for their services until there is a positive resolution for their case.
 If you obtained a negotiated settlement or a court award, they can collect your compensation and will collect payment for their services at that time.

-Would You Like to Talk With an Experienced Car Accident Lawyer About Your Claim?
+Talk With an Experienced Car Accident Lawyer About Your Claim and Illinois Statute Laws